Unextendible entangled bases and more nonlocality with less entanglement: Introduction

 A phenomenon that further dissociates local indistinguishability of multiparty orthogonal quantum states with entanglement-like concepts is what has been termed ``more nonlocality with less entanglement''~\cite{Horodecki03}.
 It demonstrates the possibility to get a locally indistinguishable set of orthogonal states by replacing a more entangled state with a less entangled one in a locally distinguishable set.
-The phenomenon was obtained in a system of two qutrits\footnote{A qutrit is a three-dimensional quantum system.}.
+The phenomenon was obtained in a system of two qutrits\footnote{A qutrit is a three-dimensional quantum system.}, within the scenario of deterministic (i.e., with unit probability) distinguishability under LOCC-based measurements.
 The example of course helps in underlining that there is more to local indistinguishability of orthogonal states than the entanglement content of the ensemble states.
 However, it is an isolated example, and to understand the phenomenon and obtain qualitative and quantitative comprehension of it, we need to analyze further instances and connect the occurrences of the phenomenon with other phenomena in quantum information and possibly beyond.
 This is even more important given that there are indications that local indistinguishability is also related with entanglement to some extent \cite{Chen03, Chen03-1, Badziag03, Horodecki04, Ghosh04, Ghosh05, Hayashi06, Sen(De)06, Matthews09}.
+The phenomenon more nonlocality with less entanglement is particularly important because of its potential ability to provide local indistinguishability with an ensemble with reduced average entanglement than other candidates.